mcascone/midi-plugin/README.md

 - can the config be reloaded on the fly w/o unmounting or restarting app?

 Probably need access to the source code for the MIDI Captain Ideas. -->

+## Other Tools

+This might be implementable in another form using https://github.com/gbevin/ReceiveMIDI and https://github.com/gbevin/SendMIDI.

+These CLI apps allow scripted MIDI messaging and state management.